JetBrains-Research/sorrel/README.md

 ## Supported Licenses

-The plugin supports 16 licenses.
+Sorrel supports 16 licenses.
 A specially trained machine learning model (ML) and the Sørensen-Dies coefficient (DSC) are using to detect 12 licenses.
 The other four licenses are detecting only using the Sørensen-Dies coefficient.
 Supported licenses and detection methods are showing in the table below.